Disruptive Behavior Disorders

 They are often first noticed when they begin to interfere with school activities or family and friend relationships.
 DBD can resemble the clinical presentation of Attention Deficit Hyperactivity Disorder (ADD) as hyperactivity and impulsivity are features of all three (33% of ADD children have coexisting ODD and 2% have CD).
 They are however separate disorders though it has been suggested that ODD may lead to CD.

 The precise cause of disruptive behavior disorders is unclear.
 Risk factors include a family member with ADHD/ODD, depression or an anxiety disorder and environmental factors like stress in the home (from divorce, separation, abuse, parental criminality or series conflicts within the family).
 The disorders are also more likely to occur along with other conditions such as ADHD.

-What are the symptoms of disruptive behavior disorders?
+What are the symptoms of DBD?